 If your OpenShift stateful applications host data on Kubernetes persistent volumes, there are different strategies to migrate data to the target environment.
 Choosing the right strategy depends on various factors, such as your source and target backend storage providers and deployment locations:

 - Rely on your storage provider's volume cloning, exporting, and importing capabilities.
-If you are using VMware vSphere volumes in your on-premises environment and you are migrating to GKE on-prem, you clone the PersistentVolumes underlying VMDK virtual disks, and mount them as volumes in your target environment.
+If you are using VMware vSphere volumes in your on-premises environment and you are migrating to Anthos clusters on VMware, you clone the PersistentVolumes underlying VMDK virtual disks, and mount them as volumes in your target environment.
 If you are migrating to GKE, you import your virtual disks as Compute Engine persistent disks and use them as persistent volumes.

 - Back up your data from your source environment by using operating system tools or database tools.
 Host that data in a temporary location that is accessible from both environments, and then restore the data in your target environment.